nadyavalin/rsschool-cv/cv.md

 I have been tutoring English since 2017.

 ## Third job information
 I have been learning UX/UI-design and doing websites since 2022.

-**My portfolio on Telegram:** https://t.me/portfolio_tkachuk *(you can find another sections and links there)*
+[My portfolio on Telegram](https://t.me/portfolio_tkachuk) *(you can find another sections and links there).*
 ***

 ## Summary
 I like doing design.
-Now I have several projects, one of them is commercial (http://sharuk.tilda.ws) and I'm working hard on it now.
+Now I have several projects, [one of them is commercial](http://sharuk.tilda.ws) and I'm working hard on it now.

 I want to be a highly skilled UX/UI designer or/and frontend developer because I also like coding.
 I spend all my free time designing and programming.
 I am doing my best to become an expert in these fields.